 - Understanding workforce planning and cultural context;

 - Delivering post-graduate qualifications to key NUS academic staff by distance learning;

 - Supporting NUS to build a post-graduate nursing school to facilitate the future delivery of post-graduate qualifications and research in Samoa.

-For more information, get in touch with the General Manager below.
+For more information, get in touch with our Commercialisation Manager below.